vigram/dot_files/README.md

   other stuff is configured according to the way, I have setup my machine.You may need to change that.

-* Switch to zsh :
-  Install ZSH shell: $ sudo apt-get install zsh
+* Install ZSH shell:
+  - $ sudo apt-get install zsh

+* Switch to zsh:
   $ chsh -s /bin/zsh
      If chsh doesn't work then open ~/.bashrc file and add "zsh" at end